Elizabeth Poe (Powe)

 (now Mississippi) and the rest remaining in the Blue Ridge Mountains of NC.

-The split appears to have occurred when son Reuben was killed by indians in 1777
+The split appears to have occurred after son Reuben was killed by Indians in Oct

-at Pleasant Gardens NC.
-James and son William opted for the patriot side and
+1780.
+James and son William White opted for the patriot

-stayed in Burke Co.
+side and stayed in NC.
 During the American Revolution, Mississippi and Louisiana

 districts were havens for Loyalists.